fcr3/ncappzoo_analysis/README.md

 ### What you see:
 - Plot of actual data
+- Plot of Simple Regression line
-- Plot of trend line
+- Plot of LOWESS line
 - Ability to zoom in and zoom out on certain parts of data
 - Ability to download a png image of the graph to use elsewhere